aquasecurity/postee/README.md

 ## Usage

-To run Postee you will first need to configure the Postee Configuration File](#postee-configuration-file), which contains all the message routing logic.
+To run Postee you will first need to configure the [Postee Configuration File](#postee-configuration-file), which contains all the message routing logic.
-After the configuration file is ready, you can run the official Postee container image (aquasec/postee:latest), or compile it from source.
+After the configuration file is ready, you can run the official Postee container image: **aquasec/postee:latest**, or compile it from source.

 There are different options to mount your customize configuration file to Postee - if running as a Docker container, then you simply mount the configuration files as a volume mount.
 If running as a Kubernetes deployment, you will need to mount it as a ConfigMap.
 See the below usage examples for how to run Postee on different scenarios.

 After Postee will run, it will expose two endpoints, HTTP and HTTPS.
 You can send your JSON messages to these endpoints, where they will be delivered to their target system based on the defined rules.